JamesC45/Gun-Library/README.md

 You call the gun so GunHandler.Gun(delegate{
 /* Your function inside of this.*/
 }, false); // change false to true if you want it to lock on to the players.

+## Can you use this?
+Yes you are allowed to use this put please give credits to @azora_real on discord.